 The Moral“The flatterer, my good sir, Aye lives on his listener[.]”
 (Sir Fox)

-In this post, I will focus on the moral of this fable, as Belaud suggested.
+In this post, I will focus on the moral of this fable.
 The moral is explicit.
 Sir Fox is quoted in full.
 Flattery, on the part of the fox, fools the raven/crow into singing and, as he sings, he lets go of his piece of cheese.
 By the way, in European beast literature, animals usually eat cheese, honey and ham.

 However, it so happens that the French translation for blackmail is le chantage.
 Sir Fox fait chanter le corbeau (makes the raven sing) and manages to convince a rather vain Sir Raven or Crow to sing or to “crow.”
 The cheese falls to the ground.
 Now that cheese was Sir Crow’s dinner.
 Sir Crow’s loss is therefore significant.